-Religious Serv ices: Attendance, Participation I/We DO give my permission for my child to attend/participate in the religion Educational Centers. ous services at Hillcrest I/We DO NOT give my permission for my child to take part in the religious services at the Hillcrest Educational Centers.
-(Parent/Guardian Signature) (Date) Use of: Photo graphs, Audio-Visual Films, Name I/We DO give my permission to take and publish photographs, sound record ing and films of my child, and to identify my child's name in print for purposes of staff and p orientation, observation, documentation and public relations. arent training, I/We DO NOT give my permission to take or publish photographs, sound re ecordings, or films of my child, or to identify my child's name in print.
-(Parent/Guardian Signature) (Date) Athletics, Field I Trips & Off Campus Trips (Please Print) I/We, , the parent(s)/gu ardian(s)/custodial agency of (Student's Name), understand that field trips frequently For example, s skating, or ma my/our child. est Educational Centers, Inc. ["Hillcrest"] as part of the general educational at tudents may go bowling, swimming, skiing, participate in the NYPUM motory visit museums, the library, the movies and the theater.
-I/We hereby authorize I/We also understand that my/our child may participate in contact and other seball, soccer, softball, skiing, snowboarding, roller blading and the Special C rbike program or roller- ze such field trips for sports including erstand that, from time to time, my/our child will participate in an off-campus example, a student may go to a restaurant with staff for a meal, or a student market.
-I/We hereby a uthorize such off-campus trips for my/our child. ] We have read the above form and understand all of its terms.
-1 We hereby give my/our consent to field trips under the conditions set fo rth in this form.
-(Parent Guardian Signature) (Date)
+Religious Services: Attendance, Participation

+- I/We DO give my permission for my child to attend/participate in the religious services at Hillcrest Educational Centers. - I/We DO NOT give my permission for my child to take part in the religious services at the Hillcrest Educational Centers.

+(Parent/Guardian Signature) (Date)

+Use of: Photographs, Audio-Visual Films, Name

+- I/We DO give my permission to take and publish photographs, sound recording and films of my child, and to identify my child's name in print for purposes of staff and parent training, orientation, observation, documentation and public relations. - I/We DO NOT give my permission to take or publish photographs, sound recordings, or films of my child, or to identify my child's name in print.

+(Date)

+Athletics, Field Trips & Off Campus Trips (Please Print)

+I/We, , the parent(s)/guardian(s)/custodial

+agency of understand that field trips

+(Student's Name), frequently

+occur at Hillcrest Educational Centers, Inc. ["Hillcrest"] as part of the general educational and treatment program.
+For example, students may go bowling, swimming, skiing, participate in the NYPUM motorbike program or roller-skating, or may visit museums, the library, the movies and the theater.
+I/We hereby authorize such field trips for my/our child.
+I/We also understand that my/our child may participate in contact and other sports including basketball, baseball, soccer, softball, skiing, snowboarding, roller blading and the Special Olympics.

+I/We also understand that, from time to time, my/our child will participate in an off-campus trip with staff members.
+For example, a student may go to a restaurant with staff for a meal, or a student may go shopping with staff at a supermarket.

+I/We hereby authorize such off-campus trips for my/our child.

+I/We have read the above form and understand all of its terms.

+I/We hereby give my/our consent to field trips under the conditions set forth in this form.

+Healthy Sexuality Curriculum (please read)